choefele/CCHDarwinNotificationCenter/README.md

 ## Addressing endpoints

 Darwin notifications have the downside of being received by the process of the sender as well.
-If you have an iPhone app, a Today widget and a WatchKit extension, sending a notification with the same ID makes it hard to know where the signal come from.
+If you have an iPhone app, a Today widget and a WatchKit extension, sending a notification with the same identifier makes it hard to know where the signal came from.

 For this reason, `CCHDarwinNotificationCenter` offers an API that appends a process specific string to the notification identifier.
 This appendix is then used to filter out messages you don't need.
 The API is as follows: